On the edge of the forest, in a fold in the hill, high above the River Wye and at the foot of an ancient castle: there you will find Cinderhill Farm.

 There are now 16 beds measuring 4000mm x 1250mm x 600mm a-piece with various height uprights to allow for protective netting/fleece etc to be draped relatively inexpensively over the crops.
 Each bed is made of locally-sourced larch, 30mm thick, and spaced 1300mm apart – wide enough for a wheelbarrow or wheelchair to pass by in comfort.
 Free ranging ducks and hens wander and play in the grid or maze (depending on your height) made by the beds, kindly removing slugs and other little creatures for us as they go about their business.

-Neil builds the beds in situ, with hollow bottoms, resting on the grass and weeds which are suppressed using plain, uncoated cardboard.
+Neil built the beds in situ, with hollow bottoms, resting on the grass and weeds which are suppressed using plain, uncoated cardboard.
 Farm manure – from the pig, chicken and goat pens and arks – is loaded thickly into the beds providing a warm underblanket to the bed above as it rots down over time.
 On top of the layer of muck, soil and compost are shovelled in more or less to the top of the bed.
-Once nicely moist (the summer of 2012 has been generous with natural water provision, so the hosepipe has not been much needed) Deborah either plants the beds straight away, or covers them with black plastic to prevent moisture loss, and to suppress any weed seedlings.
+Once nicely moist and rotted, Deborah either plants the beds straight away, or covers them with black plastic to prevent moisture loss, and to suppress any weed seedlings.

 The produce has been prolific to date, and healthy, encouraging investment in more beds for even more deliciousness next year.
-Growing from 8, to 12, to 16 beds in the space of 6 months, this area of the farm has attracted such interest from visitors and encouraging comments from far, far more experienced gardeners that there is a dangerous possibility that the number might grow higher, and the excess produce be sold at the farm gate.
-There are some challenging tasks ahead – such as the propagation of fruit bushes and storing produce to span the winter months.
-But some of the beds are bobbing again with seedlings for winter and spring produce, and the rest are being winterised, looking forward to the period of rest that should come with the blanket of winter.
+Growing from 8, to 12, to 16 beds in the space of 6 months, this area of the farm attracts great interest from visitors as well as encouraging comments from far, far more experienced gardeners.
+Excess produce is used in the Pie House baked products and some sold locally too.

 From above, the manège now looks like a small harbour with a flotilla of colourful little boats.
 Instead of numbering the beds, they are being named.
 It’ll be a pleasant, indoor winter job, making the name plates on wooden battens and attaching them to the “prow” of each bed.